BFTrick/jotform-integration/readme.txt

 = I made changes to my JotForm and the changes aren't mirrored on my site.
 What's going on? =

 Your browser might be caching the JavaScript that pulls in the iframe.
+Make sure you have the `cache form` option turned off in the options panel.

-What you can do is append a query string to your form ID.
+If that still isn't working you can append a query string to your form ID.
 So instead of entering `[jotform id=12345]` you could enter `[jotform id=12345?update-2012-06-19]`.
 The query string can be anything.
 As long as it is different from the previous query string your browser wont pull the cached copy.

 == Changelog ==

+= 1.0.1 =
+* Added options panel.
+* Added caching option.

-= 1.0 =
+= 1.0.0 =
 * Initial upload.